Nearing Full Implementation, EPA’s Lean Management System Delivers Results | US EPA

 Nearing Full Implementation, EPA’s Lean Management System Delivers Results

-PHILADELPHIA (November 12, 2020) – The U.S. Environmental Protection Agency (EPA) announced today that it has implemented the EPA Lean Management System (ELMS) to 87% of the Mid-Atlantic Region.
+NEW YORK (November 12, 2020) – The U.S. Environmental Protection Agency (EPA) announced today that it has implemented the EPA Lean Management System (ELMS) to 83% of the agency across the United States.
+The program has enjoyed success in EPA’s Region 2 office, covering New Jersey, New York, Puerto Rico, the U.S. Virgin Islands and eight federally recognized Indian Nations.

-“EPA’s Mid-Atlantic Regional office has used ELMS to provide tangible results to our customers – from citizens who are requesting information under the Freedom of Information Act to state governments updating state-wide permits,” said EPA Regional Administrator Cosmo Servidio.
-“I’m proud to say our employees have continued to improve everyday business processes while adapting to a remote work environment.
-ELMS projects have been moving forward without hesitation.”

-ELMS is an agency-wide systematic approach to continuous process improvement.
-It is based on lean principles used for years by the private sector and is comprised of six components: visual management, standard process, cascading performance measures, problem solving, business reviews & huddles, and leader behaviors.
-The Mid-Atlantic Region’s implementation of each of these elements has allowed the agency to make significant improvements to the speed and quality at which it delivers its services to the American people.
+“Region 2 has embraced the ELMS program as a way to improve our processes to help critical work move forward more quickly while improving the quality of that work,” said EPA Region 2 Administrator Pete Lopez.
+“Efficient processes yield results for the American people and enhance our ability to protect people’s health and the environment.”

 EPA Office of Continuous Improvement – the team responsible for implementing ELMS – set a goal to deploy this system to 80% of agency personnel and use it to improve 250 processes by fiscal year 2020.
 Both goals were successfully met with the agency reporting over 500 processes improved and 83% of personnel using ELMS.